What is an Air Waybill?

 1. Acts as evidence: The Air Waybill acts as the receipt of transportation of goods by the airlines.
 This evidence ensures safe and secured delivery of the shipment and it is a non-negotiable document to avoid or eliminate tampering.
 With the Air Waybill number, updates about the shipments can be easily accessed.

-2. Source of Contact and Information between parties: The AWB acts as a document that provides information about important factors like address, dates and contact details to make the process smoother and faster.
+2. Source of Contact and Information between Parties: The AWB acts as a document that provides information about important factors like address, dates and contact details to make the process smoother and faster.
 The receiver as well as the sender can track and trace the shipment.

 3. Proper Description of the Goods: In the Air Waybill, the weight, volume, size and other such information are described to be more specific and detailed.
 This also helps in slot and space management.
 The type of goods shipped is also described in the AWB.